Mincka/DMArchiver/README.md

 #### How to get a `conversation_id`?

-The `conversation-id` is the identifier of the conversation you want to backup.
+The `conversation_id` is the identifier of a specific conversation you want to backup.

 - Click on the "Messages" button on Twitter.
-- Press the F12 key and go to the "Console" tab.
+- Press the F12 key and go to the "Console" tab of your browser.
-- Past and execute the following JavaScript code to show thread IDs next to the conversation titles:
+- Past and execute the following JavaScript code to show the IDs next to the conversation titles:

 ```javascript
 conversations = document.getElementsByClassName('DMInbox-conversationItem')